davidgoli/ember-cli-pull-to-refresh/README.md

-When the user drags the `pull-to-refresh` component down past the `threshold` (default 50 pixels), the component sends a `refresh` action and enters the `loading` state.
-Your route can handle this action, fetch data from the server, then set the controller's `loading` property to `false` to reset to the default state.
+When the user drags the `pull-to-refresh` component down past the `threshold` (default 50 pixels), the component sends a `refresh` action and enters the `refreshing` state.
+Your route can handle this action, fetch data from the server, then set the controller's `refreshing` property to `false` to reset to the default state.
 That's pretty much it!

 No default styling is provided yet.
 The following default styles are recommended: